antoineb1/Finance-projects/README.md

-Mini project using MLP regressor to forecast Brent crude oil price
+Mini projects for finance.
+Each project had a personal README that explains the projects.